ROHITHTHUKKARAM/Module-4/README.md

 ## Result
 Thus,the program has been executed successfully.

-# 3.  🔤 Dictionary-Python Program to Sort a Dictionary by Keys and Values
+# 3.Dictionary-Python Program to Sort a Dictionary by Keys and Values

 This Python program demonstrates how to sort a dictionary:
 - Alphabetically by keys